tobiaskortus/covid19-search/web_application/frontend/README.md

 - institutions
 - authors

-The filters can hereby be selected either in the `WorldMap` component by selecting one of the scatter plot items or by selecting a author or a institution in the `Metadata` component.
+The filters can hereby be selected either in the `WorldMap` component by selecting one of the scatter plot items or by selecting an author or an institution in the `Metadata` component.
 Further information on those components are provided in the [Document Metadata]() or the [ Visualization of the Geographical Locations involved in a Paper]() section.

 <p align="center">
   <img  width=60% src="../../doc/select_countries_filter.gif">
 </p>

-After selecting a new filter from the previous categories the previous search results are updated automatically.
+After selecting a new filter from the previous categories the current search results are updated automatically.
 The selected filters can also be deselected by removing it using the delete button of the unwanted filter.

-The information of the selected filters are represented for further processing in the backend using a javascript object with a category and value property defined:
+The information of each selected filters are represented for further processing in the backend using a javascript object with a category and value property defined:

 ```json
 filter = {